Curry masterpiece as Warriors square NBA Finals with Celtics win

 "I'm just thankful for everyone on our team because we brought a lot of toughness and physicality tonight.

 "We knew how big this game was.
-For us to come out and do what we did and go home.
 That five-and-a-half hour flight home got a little better after tonight."

 Green struggles